 It is true!
-The Department of Trade and Industry has a grant of up to R1 000 000 for Black, Indian and Coloured owned businesses to purchase Tools, Plant and Machinery.
+The Department of Small Business Development (BBSDP was previopusly a DTI programme) has a grant of up to R1 000 000 for Black, Indian and Coloured owned businesses to purchase Tools, Plant and Machinery.

-The DTI's BBSDP program provides black owned small business with a non-repayable grant of up to R1million to assist them in improving their competitiveness and sustainability.
+The Department of Small Business Development's BBSDP program provides black owned small business with a non-repayable grant of up to R1million to assist them in improving their competitiveness and sustainability.
 It provides a grant (Gift) to a maximum of R800 000 for tools, machinery and equipment.
 This is to be used as a (50%) deposit, which can be used to secure the additional finance.
-You will be required to provide the DTI with proof that you can get bank financing.
+You will be required to provide the BBSDP with proof that you can get bank financing.

 The business must meet the 6 point qualifying criteria.

 If you do not have these 6 points you will not qualify.

 - 50.1% black owned (Black, Indian or Coloured) or more

 - Management team 50% Black

 - Trading for at least one year and have financial statements to prove turnover.